 Light Work is thrilled to welcome patrons back into our exhibition spaces for in-person self and staff-guided tours, openings, and artist talks.
 Tours are free and may be tailored to visitors’ interests.
 In reopening, Light Work pledges strict adherence to the most up-to-date COVID-19 safety protocols in order to protect patrons, artists, students, and staff.

 Futari (Two Persons) is an exhibition of photographs depicting the ongoing relationship between the artist Pixy Liao and her Japanese partner and muse Moro.
 Liao met Moro at the University of Memphis in 2005 while attending graduate school, where she invited Moro, who is five years younger, to model for her.
 In some ways, this served to reverse expectations that women seek older and wiser men.
 From the beginning of their collaboration, Liao took the role of the director, arranging and posing Moro, so that together they challenge traditional heterosexual roles.
 For fourteen years now, Liao and Moro have continued to explore ideas of control, dominance, gender, and sexuality through photography.

-A reception, artist talk, and musical performance with Pixy Liao will be held on Thursday, November 4, at 6 p.m. in the Kathleen O. Ellis Gallery.
+A reception and musical performance by PIMO, the Brooklyn-based music and art collective featuring Pixy Liao and Takahiro Morooka, will be held on Thursday, February 3, at 6 p.m. in the Kathleen O. Ellis Gallery.
 Signed copies of her exhibition catalog, Contact Sheet 215, will be available after the talk.